kotv-gaming/kotv-docs/KOTV Constitution.md

 Rights:
 * Executive control over all forces on the battlefield and the outfit resources,

-### 4. Rights and Duties of **Secretary**

-Secretary position is an optional position in the community.
-Same Rights and Duties as members and **Staff**.
-Duties:
-* Participating in all matters including official documents,
-* Organise regular council meetings,
-* Assist the Community Leader and Force Commander with administrative requests,
-* Helping organize required tools for the outfit.

-Rights:
-* Access to KOTV drive and email box.

 ### 5. Rights and Duties of the **Community Leader**

 Same duties and rights as **Staff.**